 Around seven months, baby may start waking up during the night looking for you.
 What to do to help both you and baby get back to sleeping soundly.

-It sounds like your baby may be experiencing the beginning of separation anxiety, Some parents are frustrated when this stage happens, but it's completely normal and truly a wonderful milestone in your baby's development.
+It sounds like baby may be experiencing the beginning of separation anxiety, Some parents are frustrated when this stage happens, but it's completely normal and truly a wonderful milestone in baby's development.
 Separation anxiety means your baby has the cognitive ability to understand that you exist, even when he can't see you.

-Second, if you rarely separate from your baby, start making it part of your weekly routine.
+Second, if you rarely separate from baby, start making it part of your weekly routine.
 This will be helpful even if it's only for an hour or so.
 Pick a consistent time each week and make sure your child sees you getting ready to leave your home.
-He may protest at first, but resist the temptation to sneak out.
-In fact, involve him in the process of leaving.
+He or she may protest at first, but resist the temptation to sneak out.
+In fact, involve him or her in the process of leaving.
 As you put on your coat, be upbeat and say something like, "Mommy is leaving but she'll be back soon!"

 Plus, More from The Bump: